 An 860 g stone covered 80% by weathered fusion crust was found by a local rancher near Tierra Blanca Creek (translated: white earth creek), about 10 km SW of Canyon, Texas.
 It was brought to the Department of Geology, West Texas State University, where it was identified by F. Daugherty as a meteorite.
-To date only a small number of winonaites have been identified; some of those found outside Antarctica include Pontlyfni, which is the only fall of the group, Winona, Tierra Blanca, Mt.
-Morris, HaH 193, NWA 516, NWA 1457, NWA 1463 and pairing group, and NWA 1617.
-Pontlyfni, Mt.
-Morris, and the NWA 725 pairing group contain relict chondrules (porphyritic pyroxene and radial pyroxene in Pontlyfni).
+To date only a small number of winonaites have been identified; some of those found outside Antarctica include Pontlyfni, which is the only fall of the group, Winona, Tierra Blanca, Mount Morris, HaH 193, NWA 516, NWA 725 pairing group, NWA 1457, and NWA 1617.
+Pontlyfni, Mount Morris, and the NWA 725 pairing group contain relict chondrules (porphyritic pyroxene and radial pyroxene in Pontlyfni).

 *Previously, Floss (2000) and Patzer et al. (2003) proposed that the acapulcoite/lodranite meteorites should be divided based on metamorphic stage:

 primitive acapulcoites: near-chondritic (Se >1213 ppm [degree of sulfide extraction])

 typical acapulcoites: FeNiFeS melting and some loss of sulfide (Se ~512 ppm)

 transitional acapulcoites: sulfide depletion and some loss of plagioclase (Se <5 ppm)

 lodranites: sulfide, metal, and plagioclase depletion (K <200 ppm [degree of plagioclase extraction])